forebar* - to hinder, prevent, prohibit

 genesis - origin, mode of formation or production

-harold - a species of sea duck; Harold II, "last of the Saxons" (1022-66) - English king, defeated and killed at Hastings, fighting William I, the Conqueror.
+harold - a species of sea duck + Harold II, "last of the Saxons" (1022-66) - English king, defeated and killed at Hastings, fighting William I, the Conqueror.
 It was after the Norman Conquest that surnames were introduced into England.

-to dine with Duke Humphrey* - to go dinnerless
+to dine with Duke Humphrey - to go dinnerless + nursery rhyme Humpty Dumpty + FDV: Concerning the genesis of his Harold or Humphrey Coxon's agnomen

 occupational - rel. to occupation (employment, vocation)